Zoombinis in the Classroom

 Individual caregivers and parents

-TERC’s Education Gaming Environments Group has made available a limited set of “how-to” videos as well as materials from the original mid-1990s version of the game here:
+TERC’s Education Gaming Environments Group has made available a limited set of “how-to” videos.
+Some materials from the original game are available here: